 What Is Premises Liability?

-Are you wondering what is premises liability?
+Are you wondering what is premises liability and what a slip and fall law firm does??
 Premises liability is a part of personal injury law dealing with injuries resulting from dangerous or hazardous conditions on another persons’ property.
 At the essence of any premises liability litigation is the belief (justified by law) that a property owner, be it an individual homeowner or commercial organization, is in at least some ways responsible for what goes on within the limits of that property.
 In an essence, the law recognizes that property owners have an obligation to ensure that their assets – and the buildings on them – are safe for others.

 Although it is a broad legal field, cases filed under premises liability are sometimes commonly referred to as “slip-and-fall” cases.
 Although it is true that a large segment of such lawsuits is concerned with slippery floors, faulty steps, or other tripping hazards, the field covers far more than just falls.
 As with many legal orders, premises liability is interconnected with a variety of other fields and situations.